AMRHiwa/to_do_list_python/README.md

 <h5 id='list_tasks'>list_tasks:</h5>

 This method first reads the data file and then displays all the saved tasks as a table in the output.

+<h5 id='update_task'>update_task:</h5>

+This method uses the title that the user enters in the list of tasks and updates the desired task based on priority or completion status and saves it again in the data file.

+<h5 id='delete_task'>delete_task:</h5>

+This method first takes a title among the tasks, and if it finds the desired task, it deletes it and then re-places the remaining tasks in the data file.

+<h5 id='clear_list'>clear_list:</h5>

+This method deletes all the tasks stored in the data file.

+<h5 id='get_task'>get_task:</h5>

+By taking the title of a task, this method finds it in the list of tasks stored in the data file and displays it to the user if it exists.